Know Before You Go

 Classes begin Monday at 8:00 AM.

-If you are in Track 7: Executive Leadership, your welcome dinner begins Monday evening at 6:45 PM.
+If you are in Track 9: Executive Leadership, your welcome dinner begins the evening of Monday, July 13 at 6:15 PM.

 The Madison Institute wraps up with your last class on Thursday and the Closing Celebration Social Hour.
 Your faculty ask that you stay through the final session of your track to receive your certificate if at all possible.